-There are several issues which currently impede a wider uptake of the Linked Data approach in archaeology and related domains so that a web of semantically interlinked data has not emerged as yet.
-This study investigates such issues, discusses requirements for a wider uptake, and gives recommendations on how to meet them.
-The study results will be useful for many who have taken an interest in Linked Open Data (LOD), would like to have an overview of the current situation in cultural heritage and archaeology, and recommendations on how to advance the availability and interlinking of LOD in this field.
+WP15 activities took into account factors that currently impede the development of a web of semantically interlinked archaeological data.
+Therefore the present report particularly addresses requirements for a wider uptake of a Linked Data approach in archaeology.
+The study of these requirements will be valuable for many who have taken an interest in Linked Open Data (LOD), would like an overview of the current situation in cultural heritage and archaeology, and recommendations on how to advance the availability and interlinking of LOD in this field.

-Specific actions are recommended to
+Specific actions are recommended to:

-- o raise awareness of Linked Data, - o clarify the benefits and costs of Linked Data, - o enable non-IT experts use Linked Data tools, - o promote Knowledge Organization Systems as Linked Open Data, - o foster reliable Linked Data for interlinking, - o promote Linked Open Data for research.
+- raise awareness of Linked Data, - o clarify the benefits and costs of Linked Data, - enable non-IT experts use Linked Data tools, - o promote Knowledge Organization Systems as Linked Open Data, - o foster reliable Linked Data for interlinking, - promote Linked Open Data for research.

-Among the various requirements we highlight the importance of fostering a community of LOD curators who take care for proper generation, publication and interlinking of archaeological datasets and vocabularies.
+Among the various requirements, the importance of fostering a community of LOD curators who take care for proper generation, publication and interlinking of archaeological datasets and vocabularies were highlighted.